hmz06967/OZK-FLYH7T/README.md

 # OZK-FLYH7T
-Eagle design witdh STM32H750x BGA flycontroller board support arduplot and betaflight No tested.
+Eagle design witdh STM32H750x BGA flycontroller board support arduplot and betaflight tested OK but R12 no connect Vbat and can be add to boot button Just has a TP and Vbus not connected to +5V.

 ## Ekran Görüntüleri